ankan1811/ankan1811/README.md

-- 🔭 I am pursuing Computer Science and Engineering from Institute of Engineering and Mangement,Kolkata.
+- 🔭 I am pursuing Computer Science and Engineering from the Institute of Engineering and Management, Kolkata.
-- 🌱 I’m currently learning android development 🔥
+- 🌱 I’m currently learning Backend development 🔥
 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with my projects!
 - 💬 Ask me about my hobbies!😜
 - 👯 I’m looking to collaborate with other content creators
 - ✅ I have been invited as a guest speaker in several organizations.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play chess and have played more than 10000 games at Lichess,Chess.com and Chess24.
+- ⚡ Fun fact: I love to play chess and have played more than 25000 games at Lichess,Chess.com and Chess24.

 ### Please visit my Linkedin profile to know more about my skills,experience and achievements: ✅
 <!--[<img align:center alt="codeSTACKr | LinkedIn" width="30px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]-->